seedsofalternative/seedsofalternative.github.io/_posts/2026-05-22-Part-III-How-to-Prioritize-your-Values.md

 # Exercise : Ranking and Prioritizing your Values

-That's the theory.
-Now let's make it real.

-Take the values you identified in Parts I and II and force yourself to pick the top 5.
+Take the values you identified in [Part II]({% post_url 2026-05-21-Part-II-how-to-find-your-core-values %}) and force yourself to pick the top 5.
 This will feel uncomfortable — that discomfort is the point.
 Clarity costs something.
 The prompts below are designed to stress-test your list until only the ones that genuinely run your life are left standing.
 Work through them slowly, in order.

 1. If you had to choose **only one** for a year, would you rather have a job that offers immense **stability and comfort** or one filled with **risk, growth, and excitement**?
 (This probes _security_ vs. _adventure/growth_).
 2. Imagine a major project.
 Is it more important to you that it is **done perfectly (excellence)**, or that it is **done collaboratively with your team (connection/teamwork)**, even if imperfect?